Dominicans: Immigration in the 20th and 21st centuries

 In the twentieth century, many Chinese, Arabs (primarily from Lebanon and Syria), Japanese and to a lesser degree Koreans settled in the country, working as agricultural laborers and merchants.
 Waves of Chinese immigrants, the latter ones fleeing the Chinese Communist People's Liberation Army (PLA), arrived and worked in mines and building railroads.
 The current Chinese Dominican population totals 50,000 (2010 year).
 The Arab community is also rising at an increasing rate.

 In addition, there are descendants of immigrants who came from other Caribbean islands, including Saint Kitts and Nevis, Dominica, Antigua, St. Vincent, Montserrat, Tortola, St. Croix, St. Thomas, Martinique, and Guadeloupe.
 They worked on sugarcane plantations and docks and settled mainly in the cities of San Pedro de Macorís and Puerto Plata, they have a population of 28,000.
 There is an increasing number of Puerto Rican immigrants in and around Santo Domingo; they are believed to number at about 10,000.
 Before and during World War II 800 Jewish refugees moved to the Dominican Republic, and many of their descendants live in the town of Sosúa.
 Nationwide, there are an estimated 100 Jews left.
-Immigration from Europe and the United States is at an all-time high.
 82,000 Americans (in 1999), 40,000 Italians, 1,900 French, and 800 Germans.